Ride2Health

 “I am happy to be a part of the United Way and this community where we can identify a need and then continue to work toward a solution until we have moved the needle and done what needed to be done,” said Dickey.
 “It is often far too easy to say ‘the problem is too big’ or ‘I can’t change it.’
 Instead, we have a prime example of people fighting for change and not accepting that they couldn’t do it.
 As a result, our neighbors will have a better shot at a happy and healthy life.
 That’s a huge deal and I could not be prouder to be a part of it.

-United Way of the Brazos Valley fights for the health, education and financial stability of every person in the Brazos Valley.
+United Way of the Brazos Valley works to improve health, expand education and address essential needs for every person in the Brazos Valley.